AW

 Setup Speed

 LiveChat wins.
 You can have chat running in 30 minutes.
-The onboarding is streamlined, the interface intuitive.
+The onboarding is fast, the interface clean and easy to navigate.

 Zendesk setup takes longer.
 More configuration, more options, more complexity.